Months later the radiologist would see that note, call the surgeon and ask how the patient was doing.

 Google Analytics Flaw: You Can't Isolate a Particular Person.
 People fill out forms, giving us their name, email address and other information, yet Google Analytics is severely flawed because the data is anonymous.
 I can't see reports for any specific person.

-However you implement it, each email can show:
+However you implement it, each email you receive the second someone fills in a form can show:

 - Everything the prospect filled in on the form.